Chapter 2: Stitches

 The scene a while ago kept replaying in his mind.
 He was thrown to the ground and nobody dared to come close.
 Everyone who wanted to hang out with him for the past few days slowly backed away.
 They all turned their backs on him.
 Not even Jessica, Yohan, or Hyungsoo dared to come close.
 They might not be his real friends after all, or at least not anymore.
 Although he knew it was his own fault that everyone else turned away, he at least expected some to understand that he was not in his best state.

 In the end, Stephanie was the only one who dove down without dilemma to make sure he was okay.
 From the very beginning, he was a little apathetic towards her—the girl who had her whole life mended around him.
-He realized that even if the world turns their back on him, she will always be there beside him.
+He realized that even if the world turned its back on him, she will always be there beside him.
 When he’s frustrated and stressed, she gives him silence and a hug—a medicine that always calms him down.
 Like a child with a parent, whenever she is around, he does not pay attention to where he is going.
 Though he did not show it, he was thankful every single day knowing she cared for him.

 Stephanie never did anything wrong to him, but how did he repay it back?
 He pushed her away.
 Mentally, he has done it many times, but to physically push her with a reckless force was something he had never done before.
 He deeply regretted it.